-INTERIM ADDENDUM TO STUDENT CODE OF CONDUCT

-This COVID-19 Student Code of Conduct is in effect until further notice and comes as the result of the COVID-19 pandemic.
-Morton College intends to perform its educational mission while protecting the health and safety of its students, faculty and staff, and minimizing the potential spread of the novel coronavirus, COVID-19, within our community.

 Morton College cannot and does not guarantee a COVID-19-free environment, and there remains a risk that you may contract COVID-19 if you come onto campus to attend classes and/or to participate in educational programs or activities run by College.
 These activities include any educational program or activity that Morton College exercises control, oversight, funds, sponsors, promotes or endorses in any manner.
 Therefore, in order to minimize the risks associated with COVID-19, the policies and guidelines below are incorporated into the Morton College Student Code of Conduct and are applicable to all students.
 Your compliance with these requirements is essential to assisting the college in minimizing the risks to you and other members of our community.

-General Principles:

-- You are subject to all guidelines for individuals related to the COVID-19 pandemic established by the Centers for Disease Control and Prevention (CDC).
-As a student you acknowledge and understand that the circumstances and symptoms regarding COVID-19 are changing from day to day and that, accordingly, the CDC guidelines are regularly modified and updated, and agree to accept full responsibility for familiarizing yourself with the most recent CDC modifications and updates. - You understand that these conditions and limitations on your personal behavior are absolutely necessary in order to reduce the risk of transmitting and/or being infected by the COVID-19 virus and that your failure to comply with these responsibilities may jeopardize your health and safety, as well as the health and safety of others in the campus community, potentially causing severe illness and death.
+General Principles: You are subject to all guidelines for individuals related to the COVID-19 pandemic established by the Centers for Disease Control and Prevention (CDC).
+As a student you acknowledge and understand that the circumstances and symptoms regarding COVID-19 are changing from day to day and that, accordingly, the CDC guidelines are regularly modified and updated, and agree to accept full responsibility for familiarizing yourself with the most recent CDC modifications and updates.
+You understand that these conditions and limitations on your personal behavior are absolutely necessary in order to reduce the risk of transmitting and/or being infected by the COVID-19 virus and that your failure to comply with these responsibilities may jeopardize your health and safety, as well as the health and safety of others in the campus community, potentially causing severe illness and death. · Conduct and are applicable to all students.
+Your compliance with these You are subject to all guidelines for individuals related to the COVID-19 environment, and there remains a risk that you may contract COVID-19 if you come onto campus to attend classes and/or to participate in educational programs or activities run by College.
+These activities include any educational program or activity that Morton College exercises control, oversight, funds, sponsors, promotes or endorses in any manner.
+Therefore, in order to minimize the risks associated with COVID-19, the policies and guidelines below are incorporated into the Morton College Student Code of Conduct and are applicable to all students.
+Your compliance with these requirements is essential to assisting the college in minimizing the risks to you and other members of our community.
+General Principles: You are subject to all guidelines for individuals related to the COVID-19 pandemic established by the Centers for Disease Control and Prevention (CDC).
+As a student you acknowledge and understand that the circumstances and symptoms regarding COVID-19 are changing from day to day and that, accordingly, the CDC guidelines are regularly modified and updated, and agree to accept full responsibility for familiarizing yourself with the most recent CDC modifications and updates.
+You understand that these conditions and limitations on your personal behavior are absolutely necessary in order to reduce the risk of transmitting and/or being infected by the COVID-19 virus and that your failure to comply with these responsibilities may jeopardize your health and safety, as well as the health and safety of others in the campus MORTON COLLEGE

-Requirements: